pierredevillers/VizExplorer_FINAL/README.md

 ### **SQL Output Precision, Recall, and F1 Score**
 The SQL output performance metrics evaluate how accurately the model-generated outputs match the reference SQL query results.
 These metrics measure row-level matching, identifying true positives, false positives, and false negatives.

+**Detailed Metrics:**
 - **True Positive Rows:** 44,887
-  Correctly generated rows matching the reference output.
+  Rows correctly retrieved by the generated query and present in the reference result.

 - **False Positive Rows:** 5,837
-  Rows incorrectly included by the generated query but not present in the reference output.
+  Rows incorrectly included by the generated query but absent from the reference result.

 - **False Negative Rows:** 266,759
-  Rows present in the reference output but missing from the generated query.
+  Rows present in the reference result but missing from the generated query.

-- **Empty Reference Queries:** 0
-  Cases where the reference query produced no output.

-- **Empty Generated Queries:** 1
-  Cases where the model failed to produce an output.
+---

 ### **Precision, Recall, and F1-Score**
 | Metric     | Value  |